Configuring the VMM Library

 The VMM library can store the following types of resources:

 File-based resources.
 File-based resources include virtual hard disks, virtual floppy disks, ISO images, scripts, driver files and application packages.
 To be used in VMM, a file must be added to the library.
-New in System Center 2012 – Virtual Machine Manager, you can store application packages that are used for service creation.
+Application packages are a type of resource that is used for service creation.
 These application packages include SQL Server data-tier applications, Web Deploy packages, and Server App-V packages.
 You can also store driver files that are used during the deployment of an operating system when you use VMM to convert a bare-metal computer to a managed Hyper-V host.A library server can discover only those files that are associated with a version of an operating system that is equal or earlier than the version of the operating system that the library server is running.
 For example, a library server that is running Windows Server 2008 R2 will not discover .vhdx files because they are associated with Windows Server 2012.
 The following table lists the file types that are automatically indexed and added as physical library resources during library refreshes in VMM.

 Note You can also add custom resources to the library.
 Custom resources enable you to store resources in the library that would otherwise not be indexed and show up as available resources by the library server.
 If a user creates a folder with a .CR extension, and then saves the contents to a library share, the folder contents will be available to all users who can access the share.
 VMM will discover and import the folder into the library as a custom resource.
 Examples of what you may want to store as a custom resource are pre- and post-execution scripts that you want to use for service deployment, or a custom installation package.
 Library Resource File Name Extension

 Virtual hard disks

 .vhd (Hyper-V and Citrix XenServer), .vhdx (Hyper-V), .vmdk (VMware)

 Note These appear in the library as the “Web Application Package” type.